yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 In general, note that removal services are not comprehensive, as some data brokers do not allow third parties to remove listings, and removal services do not include every data broker on this list, let alone outside of it.
 You can fill in the gaps using [this handy chart](https://docs.google.com/spreadsheets/d/115L6LpQg_UX638IyUfdwGhRS7dIU3lKwz6fjAcDtE-0/).

 There are services for media mail as well.
 For a fee, [PaperKarma](https://www.paperkarma.com/product/paperkarma-subscription/) will remove your name from common direct mail vendors, including charity solicitations, direct mail and catalogs.
 You can also remove your name from [Valpak coupon packs](https://www.valpak.com/remove-address), for free.
 Sign up for a free account at [https://www.catalogchoice.org/](https://www.catalogchoice.org/) to cancel catalogs you no longer wish to receive.
 For a fee, [DMAChoice](https://dmachoice.org/static/consumer_choice_tools.php), will remove your name from prospective mailers, not including political mail or mail from companies you’ve done business with in the past two years.
 DMAChoice also maintains a Deceased Do Not Contact list to allow you to remove names of deceased individuals for marketing lists, which you can register for [here](https://www.ims-dm.com/cgi/ddnc.php).
 (I am sorry for your loss!)

+### Additional Resources

+EPIC released a new report, [_Good Luck Opting Out: Manipulative Design Patterns in Opt-Out Processes_](https://epic.org/wp-content/uploads/2026/05/Good-Luck-Opting-Out-Manipulative-Design-Patterns-in-Opt-Out-Processes.pdf) by Justin Sherman and Caroline Kraczon, about the manipulative design patterns in opt-out processes (which you are likely intimately familiar with).

+I wrote a blog post about [what my privacy and security stack actually looks like](https://blog.yaelwrites.com/what-my-privacy-and-security-stack-actually-looks-like/).
+This isn’t a guide, as your situation is different from mine, but it might be useful to see what someone else’s set-up looks like in practice.

+I am still in the process of adding additional privacy and security resources; stay tuned.

 There is also a free service.
 [Have I Been Pwned](https://haveibeenpwned.com/) allows you to check to see if your email address has been involved in a data breach.